NicKarlovich/oneDNDConversion/doc.md

 * Now also works with unarmed strikes
 * Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
     * This makes it so the spell will always land

+### Banishment
+* range reduced from 60 feet to 30 feet
+* only permanent banishs target after a minute if it is an aberration, celestial, elemental, fey, or fiend

+### Barkskin
+* Used to be action, AC becomes no less than 16
+* Casting time changed from Action to BA
+* Grants target temp HP = to spellcasting ability modifier + profiency bonus each turn
+* can upcast to target more than one creature

 ### Blade Ward
 * Is now a reaction that imposes disadvantage on a creatures next melee attack roll